trajano/doxdb/README.md

 Out of scope:

    * Alternate search (not going to be in scope until a better alternative to ElasticSearch is found)

+Notes:

+   * Jest is no longer used to avoid having too many transitive dependencies.

 [1]: http://schemaform.io/
 [2]: http://stackoverflow.com/questions/32205381/how-do-i-override-the-schema-for-a-jpa-app-inside-a-web-fragment-from-a-web-app